ibm-cloud-docs/power-iaas/modifying-instance.md

 ### Adding and managing storage volumes
 {: #adding-managing-volume}

-If you'd like to attach or detach a volume, click **Manage existing volumes** and select the desired volume.
+If you'd like to attach or detach a volume, click **Manage existing volumes** and select the wanted volume.
 You can also change the boot status of a volume by clicking the **Bootable** toggle.
-To add a volunme, you must complete the following steps:
+To add a volume, you must complete the following steps:

 1. Click **New volume** to add a storage volume.